siawyoung/remerge/docs/convenience-reducers/README.md

 ### Update Reducers

-#### updateReducer
+#### objectUpdateReducer

-`updateReducer` is used to update the state, which is expected to be an array or an object. `updateReducer` expects the updated object to be indicated with the `data` key:
+`objectUpdateReducer` is used to update the state, which is expected to be an object. `objectUpdateReducer` expects the updated object to be indicated with the `data` key:

 ```js
 const updateItemAction = {